avatariamfoundation-afk/neurogrid-core/README.md

 - Contracts: `npm test`
 - Lint: `npm run lint`

+## Environment Configuration

+This repository requires a local `.env` file.

+1. Copy `.env.example` to `.env`
+2. Populate required values locally
+3. NEVER commit `.env`

+The system will not deploy or operate without explicit environment configuration.

 ## Security and Compliance
 - AES encryption and ZKPs for data.
 - Audit logs for reproducibility.